Children's Comprehensive Bible Question Quiz

 c.
 Three pairs of each kind.

-Noah boarded a pair of each unclean animal and seven pairs of clean animals on the Ark.
+Noah boarded one pair of each unclean animal and seven pairs of clean animals onto the Ark.

 -